SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_da3555f9-8213-41b8-8659-4cb814431e29_do_not_edit_manually.md

     - **Effort:** elementary

+??? abstract "Leviathan Registry Key Activity"

+    Detects registry key used by Leviathan APT in Malaysian focused campaign.

+    - **Effort:** elementary

 ??? abstract "OceanLotus Registry Activity"

     Detects registry keys created in OceanLotus (also known as APT32) attack.
 Logging for Registry events is needed in the Sysmon configuration (events 12 and 13).

     - **Effort:** intermediate

+??? abstract "Pandemic Windows Implant"

+    Detects Pandemic Windows Implant through registry keys or specific command lines.
+Prerequisites: Logging for Registry events is needed, which can be done in the Sysmon configuration (events 12 and 13).

+    - **Effort:** intermediate

+??? abstract "RDP Sensitive Settings Changed"

+    Detects changes to RDP terminal service sensitive settings.
+Logging for registry events is needed in the Sysmon configuration (events 12 and 13).

+    - **Effort:** advanced

 ??? abstract "RYUK Ransomeware - martinstevens Username"